ragul-e/Web-Ui-Testing-Using-SeleniumHybrid-Framework/README.md

 14. Expiration date
 15. Click ‘pay and confirm order’ button
 16. Verify success message is displayed.
-17. Click ‘Download invoice’ button
+17. Click ‘Download invoice’ button.
 18. Validate if the invoice is downloaded successfully.
 19. Validate the text in the invoice.
 Hi ‘your name’, Your total purchase amount is ‘purchase amount’.
 Thank you